Two more LA Times editorial board members resign after the paper withholds a Harris endorsement

 Veteran journalists Robert Greene and Karin Klein announced their resignations Thursday, a day after the editorial page editor Mariel Garza left in protest over LA Times owner Dr. Patrick Soon-Shiong’s decision not to endorse a candidate.

-Greene, a Pulitzer Prize winner for editorial writing, said in his resignation letter shared with the Columbia Journalism Review that he was “deeply disappointed” in the decision not to endorse Harris.
+Greene, a Pulitzer Prize winner for editorial writing, said in a statement shared with the Columbia Journalism Review that he was “deeply disappointed” in the decision not to endorse Harris.

 “I recognize that it is the owner’s decision to make,” he wrote.
 “But it hurt particularly because one of the candidates, Donald Trump, has demonstrated such hostility to principles that are central to journalism — respect for the truth and reverence for democracy.”